-This is a web version of my dissertation exit talk, first given on April 23, 2010.
-I am proud of the work I did during my dissertation and just wanted to share it here!
+This is a web version of my dissertation exit talk given on April 23, 2010.
+I am proud of the work I did during my dissertation and wanted to share it here.

 The alpine N cycle consists of two main parts: (1) a rapid internal recycling of N, mainly driven by soil microbes; and (2) imports and exports of N. Imports and exports are smaller fluxes, but over the long term determine the total amount of N in the ecosystem.
 Imports include processes like N deposition and N fixation; exports include denitrification and leaching.